Gabriella439/nixos-in-production/manuscript/BigPicture.md

   Most companies these days use version control, so this is not a surprising requirement.

+- *Product servers*

+  These are the NixOS servers that actually host your product-related services.

 - *A central build server (the "hub")*